yeehawgit/MGT6033-AUD/3B demo questions.md

 C. Removing all adjectives
 D. Counting the number of sentences only

-12. **(Medium) Select all that apply:** According to the demo, what categories does the General Inquirer sentiment dictionary provide?
+12. **(Medium) Select all that apply:** According to the demo, what categories does the Harvard General Inquirer Dictionary provide?
 A. Positive words
 B. Negative words
 C. Product IDs